 Salt impacts the environment

-The salt placed on roads, sidewalks, parking lots and driveways to help make winter driving and walking conditions safer doesn’t disappear when the snow and ice melts.
-Salt mixes with water from melting snow or rain and makes its way into our rivers and lakes and over time, harms our environment, wildlife and quality of our drinking water.
+Salt is used on roads, sidewalks, parking lots, and driveways help make winter driving and walking conditions safer.
+However, the salt doesn’t disappear when the snow and ice melts.
+Salt mixes with water from melting snow or rain and makes its way to our rivers and lakes and over time.
+This harms our environment, wildlife and quality of our drinking water.

 Here are some tips to help manage salt use, stay safe and protect the environment: